zopefoundation/z3c.template/src/z3c/template/README.txt

   ...         self.context = context
   ...         self.request = request

-By defining the "template" property as a "RegisteredPageTemplate" a lookup for a registered template is done when it is called.
-Also notice that it is no longer necessary to derive the view from BaseView!
+By defining the "template" property as a "getPageTemplate" a lookup for a registered template is done when it is called.

   >>> simple = UseOfViewTemplate(root, request)
   >>> print simple.template()